Appeal of 18 June: Context

+The Appeal of 18 June 1940 was an important moment in the history of Charles de Gaulle in the Second World War.
 De Gaulle had recently been promoted to the rank of brigadier general and named as under-secretary of state for national defence and war by Prime Minister Paul Reynaud during the German invasion of France.
 Reynaud resigned after his proposal for a Franco-British Union was rejected by his cabinet and Marshal Philippe Pétain, a hero of World War I, became the new prime minister, pledging to sign an armistice with Nazi Germany.
 De Gaulle opposed any such action and, facing imminent arrest, fled France on 17 June.
 Other leading politicians, including Georges Mandel, Léon Blum, Pierre Mendès France, Jean Zay and Édouard Daladier (and separately Reynaud), were arrested while travelling to continue the war from North Africa.

 De Gaulle arrived in London on the afternoon of 17 June and met with Winston Churchill.
 The British prime minister had a good opinion of de Gaulle from their three previous meetings, and gave permission to make a speech to France.
-De Gaulle finished his speech on the morning of 18 June, but did not know that the British government almost revoked permission.
+De Gaulle finished his speech on the morning of 18 June at The French House, Soho but did not know that the British government almost revoked permission.
 London hoped to persuade the Pétain government in Bordeaux to send the French Navy away from German use, and individual French politicians to leave France, so worried about a speech criticizing the French government.
 Having sent three separate simultaneous delegations to Bordeaux, it decided that the speech would not confuse things further.

 Ignorant of the British debate over his speech, de Gaulle arrived at the BBC at 6 pm BST to record the four-minute speech.
 After final permission arrived at 8 pm, the speech was broadcast at 10 pm BST (8 pm in Paris) on BBC Radio from Broadcasting House over France.
 BBC repeated the broadcast four more times the next day.

 De Gaulle's speech stated that superior German arms and tactics had defeated the French military.
 The defeat was not complete because France still had its colonies, the British Empire as its ally, and help from the United States; this was a world war in which the Battle of France was one part.
 De Gaulle invited French soldiers and civilians to contact him.